DOCTORLINK - FOR ADVICE

 We are a medium sized NHS training practice located in the heart of Surbiton, just behind the train station.
-We have a wide ranging clinical team including eight GPs, two Practice Nurses, two Healthcare Assistants and two Phlebotomists.
+We have a wide ranging clinical team including seven GPs, three Practice Nurses, one Nurse Associate, one Healthcare Assistant and one Phlebotomist.
 Together with the rest of the team we will endeavour to provide you with a patient centred, friendly approach to meeting your needs.
 The practice takes new patients from the Surbiton area.

 We provide the full range of primary care services including GP services, practice nursing and district nursing.
-We also have close links with the Health Visiting Service and the Midwifery Service based at the new Surbiton Health Centre on Ewell Road.
+We also have close links with the Health Visiting Service and the Midwifery Service based Surbiton Health Centre on Ewell Road.

 Access & Parking